patinthehat/version-increment/README.md

 	`version-increment` [version-number] [increment by] - increments patch level by specified number<br/>
 	`version-increment` [version-number]` - increments the patch level by 1<br/>
-	Specifying the version number as "-" will cause `version-increment` to read the version number from STDIN.<br/>
+	Specifying the version number as "-" will cause `version-increment` to read <br/>
+	  the version number from STDIN.<br/>
 <br/>

 Some examples:<br/>
 	- `version-increment 1.0.0` outputs `1.0.1`<br/>
-	- `version-increment 2.0.0 0 1` outputs `3.0.0`
+	- `version-increment 2.0.0 0 1` outputs `3.0.0`<br/>
+	- `printf "1.2.3" | build/version-increment -` outputs `1.2.4`<br/>
 ---

 ### Getting started ###
 Once in the project folder, run `./build.sh` to compile the project.
 The compiled binary will be in `./build`.

 You can also run `./build.sh install` and the script will attempt to install the binary into `/usr/bin`.

 Finally, you can run `./build.sh archive` and the script will generate an archive ready for release in the `./build/` folder.

 ---